Take a deep dive into the ins-and-outs of our internship program so you’ll know what to expect!

 The RBT Internship is unpaid, but all RBT Interns are awarded a scholarship that covers the cost of the four-week RBT Internship materials and training.

 There is a one-time fee of $95.00 which covers the cost of the formal RBT Exam and registration with the Behavior Analyst Certification Board (BACB), the board which governs the credentialing process.
 This fee is payable to Pearson Vue when you register to take the formal RBT exam at a Pearson Vue Testing Center.
+This cost will be reimbursed once you are hired as an RBT.

 Applied Behavior Analysis (ABA) is a growing field and one that is incredibly rewarding to be involved in!
 The Registered Behavior Technician (RBT) role is typically a great fit for individuals interested in special education, psychology, early childhood development, social work, and similar fields of study.
 Patience, compassion, empathy, consistency, and a love of working with children are important traits to have as an RBT.